Yes, the line between general ship types and specialized ship types is a bit fuzzy. I did the best I could.

 There will be lots of robot asteroid miners, many who will specialize in volatiles such as water.
 These include the CFW NEO MicroMiner, the Robot Asteroid Prospector (RAP), the Asteroid Provided In-Situ Supplies (APIS), the Kuck Mosquito, the Water Truck, and the Water Ship.

-There is a prototype life support system called the Water Wall that is mostly composed of water.
+There is a prototype life support system (and cosmic ray radiation shield) called the Water Wall that is mostly composed of water.

 There is even a rocket engine called the Microwave Electrothermal Thruster which uses water for reaction mass, has a respectable exhaust velocity of up to 9,800 m/s, is very reliable, and can easily be powered by solar panels.
 Oh, and unlike ion drives, you can make massed clusters of the little darlings and they won't electromagnetically interfere with each other.
 You can make an array of 400 or so to produce a whopping 12,000 Newtons of thrust.
 They are also very easy to repair.
 Even by an amateur.

 Best of all, if you mix water with a binder and freeze it, you get Pykrete, which is a building material.
 You could even use it to, well, build a spaceship or space station with.
 This turned up in Neal Stephenson's science fiction novel Seveneves, but there is no reason it couldn't be done in reality.

 Which means you could make a spacecraft that was mostly water.

 Now this would not be suitable to make space battleships or space fighters with, but it would be dandy for interplanetary wagon trains for Maw and Paw Kettle to go homesteading in the asteroid belt.
 Mostly made of water, which cheaply comes from in-situ resource utilization.
 Not the strongest nor the most durable, but very affordable.